hamdikh/katacoda-scenarios/istio-kubernetes-course-hillstone/intro.md

-Welcome to your first Katacoda Scenario!
+Welcome to your Hillstone Katacoda Scenario!

+Today, you will be learning Istio basics on kubernetes

+Please Enjoy the ride !